Heptapleurum heptaphyllum

-Heptapleurum heptaphyllum is a species of flowering plant in the family Rubiaceae, native to southern China, Indo-China and Japan.
+Heptapleurum heptaphyllum is a species of flowering plant in the family Araliaceae, native to southern China, Indo-China and Japan.
 It was first described by Carl Linnaeus in 1771 as Vitis heptaphylla.

 Schefflera rubriflora was assessed as "critically endangered" in the 2004 IUCN Red List, where it was considered endemic to Yunnan in China, but as of January 2023 was treated as part of the much more widely distributed Heptapleurum heptaphyllum.